caiyuanhao1998/MST-plus-plus/README.md

 - Place the testing RGB images  to "/MST-plus-plus/dataset/Test_RGB/".

-- Then the code are collected as the following form:
+- Then this repo is collected as the following form:

   ```shell
   |--MST-plus-plus